-While there are solar panel installers out there who are legitimate and work with a lot of home and business owners to create a system that has great output and lasts, unfortunately, there are dodgy dealers, too.
+While there are many solar panel installers who are legitimate and work with home and business owners to create a system that has great output and lasts, unfortunately, there are dodgy dealers, too.
 They sell the cheapest panels at premium prices, or just sell low quality cheap systems which either under-produce, break, are unsafe or all of the above.

 As reported in The Australian, ¼ of all Australian systems are at severe or high risk due to faulty wiring and unsound panels.
 Cheap isn’t always better.
 Here are some of the risks associated with installing cheap panels and inverters.